Vishnutejakankanala/Git-GitHub/README.md

 git chechout <branch name>   	:- to switch to other branch git branch 			:- to list all branches
 ````
 after modifing related changes need to excute (git add, git commit, git push)
 Creating a pull request from github management console for to merge into master branch.
 after merginging into the master branch
 git checkout master
 git branch -D <feature branch> :- To delete feature branch
+use double space to write in the next line.

 # TO MERGE BRANCHES (GIT MERGE, GIT REBASE OR GIT CHERRY-PICK)
 ````